Two other ice flow models

 In this section we apply further simplifying assumptions to the BP above to derive a Shallow Shelf approximation model, which is applicable in locations where basal shear stress is relatively small compared to the longitudinal stresses and the driving stress.

-The SSA model is a depth integrated model, which applies when internal vertical shear \(\epsilon_{zx}\) is small.
+The SSA model is a depth integrated model, which applies when internal vertical shear \(\tau_{zx}\) is small.
+This implies that there is little variation of horizontal velocity with depth (z-direction).

 Integrating the BP equation above gives